Future plans of the Centre

 The equipment granted by MOFPI and GITAM has enabled us to start a small scale industry which will be in operation soon.
 Farmers, rural women and unemployed youth will be trained in processing various vegetables and fruits.
 Training would be free of cost.
-GITAM University is working with three NGOs who would assist us in the said training.
+GITAM is working with three NGOs who would assist us in the said training.

 Starting a cashew processing industry:

 Access will be provided soon to the rural tribes to process cashewnuts produced in rural areas.
 This value addition would generate immense opportunity to enhance their income.